enricod/fileduplicates/README.md

-simple tool to search for file duplicates.
+Simple tool to search for file duplicates.

 Usage: